-Values Country code (See annex 2) Flags 1 filled -1 missing
+Country code (See annex 2)

+- 1 filled

+- -1 missing

--2 only PB220B: not applicable (no second citizenship)
+- -2 only PB220B: not applicable (no second citizenship)

-Citizenship is defined as the particular legal bond between the individual and his/her State acquired by birth or naturalisation, whether by declaration, option, marriage or other means according to the national legislation.
-It generally corresponds to the country of which the passport is used.
+Citizenship is defined as the particular legal bond between the individual and his/her State acquired by birth or naturalisation, whether by declaration, choice, option, marriage or other means according to the national legislation.
+It generally corresponds to the country issuing the passport.